frto027/HeartBeatLanClientBSQuest/README.md

 After you change the data source to OSC in the setthings menu, the port will be show at the menu, and can edit manually via config file if you need.

+> [!TIP]
-You can also use [this android apk](https://github.com/frto027/HeartbeatLanServer/releases/latest) to send osc data from your android phone, or install it on your quest device directly and send to `127.0.0.1:9000`.
+>You can also use [this android apk](https://github.com/frto027/HeartbeatLanServer/releases/latest) to send osc data from your android phone, or install it on your quest device directly and send to `127.0.0.1:9000`.
+>

-This apk does not extend the device compatability, because it read bluetooth data just like what the mod does in game.
+> This apk does not extend the device compatability, because it read bluetooth data just like what the mod does in game with bluetooth data source.
 If your heart monitor device is not supported, you may need some other program to convert their data to OSC protocol, or try to enable something like bluetooth broadcast in your monitor device.

 ## (Deprecated, do not use)UDP data source
 <details>